codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

 ### Git Source application per runtime
-In addition to the application manifests for the runtimes in the shared runtime configuration repository, every runtime has a Git-Source Application that references `runtimes/<runtime-name>` in the shared configuration repo.
+In addition to the application manifests for the runtimes in the shared configuration repository, every runtime has a Git-Source Application that references `runtimes/<runtime-name>` in the shared configuration repo.

 This Git Source application creates an application manifest with the `<cluster-name>` for every cluster managed by the runtime.
 The `include` field in the `<cluster-name>` application manifest determines which subdirectories in the `resources` directory are synced to the target cluster.

 ### Adding resources
-When creating a new resource such as a new integration for example, you must define the runtimes and clusters to which to apply that resource.
+When creating a new resource, such as a new integration for example in the Codefresh UI, you can define the runtimes and clusters to which to apply that resource.
 The app-proxy saves the resource in the correct location and updates the relevant Argo CD Applications to include it.

 ### Upgrading hybrid runtimes
 Older hybrid runtimes that do not have the shared configuration repository must be upgraded to the latest version.